green4j/green-cab/README.md

         sequence = cab.consumerNext();
     } catch (InterruptedException e) {
-        // happens if the current thread was interrupted }
+        // happens if the current thread was interrupted

+        cab.consumerInterrupt(); // notify all that the consumer is not able to process any data anymore }

     if (sequence == Cab.MESSAGE_RECEIVED_SEQUENCE) { // a message can be read from the Channel